-Operating lease payments represent our commitment for future rent made under non-cancelable lease for our offices in Israel.
-The total future payments for our operating lease obligation at December 31, 2023 were approximately \$1,815,000 and are due in the next twelve months.
+Operating lease payments represent our commitment for future rent made under non-cancelable lease for our offices in the U.S. and Israel.
+The total future payments for our operating lease obligation at December 31, 2024 were approximately \$2,939,000.
 For additional details regarding our lease, see Note 7 to our consolidated financial statements included in this Annual Report on Form 10-K.